Happy with What You Have to Be Happy With

-Happy with What You Have to Be Happy With (stylized in lowercase) is the third EP by prog rock band King Crimson released in 2002, a companion to the subsequent album The Power to Believe (2003).
-Many of the songs on Happy With What You Have to Be Happy With can also be found on The Power to Believe, but there are differences between recordings; this version of "Happy with What You Have to Be Happy With" is longer by one chorus, and "Eyes Wide Open" uses primarily acoustic instrumentation.
+Happy with What You Have to Be Happy With (stylized in lowercase) is the third EP by the band King Crimson released in 2002, a companion to the subsequent album The Power to Believe (2003).
+Many of the songs on Happy With What You Have to Be Happy With can also be found on The Power to Believe, but there are differences; this version of "Happy with What You Have to Be Happy With" is longer by one chorus, and "Eyes Wide Open" uses primarily acoustic instrumentation.